 The Behaviours Charter

-We have new guidance, in the form of a Behaviours Charter, which reflect our values.
-This is to support conversations around the importance of HOW we do our job, as well as WHAT we have achieved.
+We have guidance, in the form of a Behaviours Charter, which reflect our values.
+This is to support conversations around the importance of how we do our job, as well as what we have achieved.

 Why do we have a Behaviours Charter?

 As a world-leading research-intensive University, we are here to address tomorrow’s greatest challenges.
 Between now and 2030 we will do that with a values-led approach to teaching, research and innovation, and through the strength of our relationships, both locally and globally.